Loverboy: 2010–2019

 Dean went through more than 230 individual two-inch analog tapes he had transferred to digital, including this "gem" from the band's storied history.
 It follows the release of "Hurtin'" earlier this year.
 "The beauty of the Internet is the ability to make a song available right away, without waiting until you have the rest of the album done," says Dean.
 "It's a real boon to creativity.
 It's total grass roots, DIY.
 Like the lyrics to 'Some Like It Hot', we're not living for tomorrow or next year."

 The single, artwork and accompanying music video – with a montage of a Loverboy program from the band's 1983 Keep It Up tour – prominently features the late bassist Scott Smith.
 "It was one of the first tunes we ever recorded," he said.
 "He's playing his ass off on it.
 I thought it was lost and gone forever.
 And, I think it would be a really good addition to our set list!"

-In 2016 a commercial and digital short for National Car Rental started airing that features the band and major fan Patrick Warburton, best known for his role as David Puddy in Seinfeld.
+In 2016, a commercial and digital short for National Car Rental started airing that features the band and major fan Patrick Warburton, best known for his role as David Puddy in Seinfeld.
 After Warburton touts that four out of five National rentals result in a free upgrade, the group piles into the rental car with Warburton and drives home the commercial's message with the title of one of their many hits, "Lovin' Every Minute of It".
 There is also a digital short, specifically made available on National Car Rental's YouTube channel, with Warburton having the group autograph their Get Lucky album, and pledging his devotion.

-In 2017 the band released a new single, "Stop the Rain" and appeared at the Rockingham Festival 2017, held at Nottingham Trent University, UK, between 20 and 22 October 2017.
-The band headlined on Sunday 22 October 2017.
+In 2017, the band released a new single, "Stop the Rain" and appeared at the Rockingham Festival 2017, held at Nottingham Trent University, UK, between October 20–22, 2017.
+The band headlined on Sunday, October 22, 2017.